redhat-developer/service-binding-operator/docs/BackingServiceBestPractices.md

 ### Operator Not Providing Metadata

-This feature enables operators that manage backing services but which don't have any metadata in their CSV to use the Service Binding Operator to bind together the service and applications.
-The Service Binding Operator binds all sub-resources defined in the backing service CR by populating the binding secret with information from Routes, Services, ConfigMaps, and Secrets owned by the backing service CR.
+This feature enables operators that manage backing services but which don't have any metadata in their CSV or CRD to use the Service Binding Operator to bind together the service and applications.
+The Service Binding Operator binds all information 'dependent' to the backing service CR by populating the binding secret with information from Routes, Services, ConfigMaps, and Secrets owned by the backing service CR.

-[This is how resource and sub-resource relationships are set in Kubernetes.](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents)
+[This is how owner and dependent relationships are set in Kubernetes.](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents)

 The binding is initiated by the introduction of this API option in the backing service CR: